Ampleforth & Hovingham Surgeries

 This job is now closed

-The North Riding Community Health Network are excited to offer 2 opportunities for a Physician Associate to join our expanding team.
-The PCN already have 3 Physician Associates in post and now have vacancies at Derwent Surgery and Sherburn and Rillington Medical Practice.
+The North Riding Community Health Network are excited to offer 3 opportunities for a Physician Associate to join our expanding team.
+We have vacancies at Derwent Surgery, Sherburn and Rillington Medical Practice and Ayton and Snainton Medical Practice.

 The successful candidates must have excellent interpersonal skills and must act within their professional boundaries, supporting and working alongside a multi-disciplinary team in general practice.
 The roles are pivotal to improving the quality of care and operational efficiencies within the PCN and therefore requires motivation and passion to deliver excellent service within general practice.